kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

   + Kristy's response: Leave the tariffs that are especially for Cuba out.
 Those aren't important for our purposes--that is a special political situation and we are looking at the more general situation.

 A query from Kristy: Can you save your work as a .csv and then send it to me AS A .CSV so that when I open it in Excel it will look the way you mean it to?
-We don't want to save anything in Excel--just use excel to more easily edit the files.
+We don't want to save anything in Excel--we just want to use Excel to more easily edit the files.

 * Victor's response: Yes, I have csv copy in my own drive, it is just excel is easier to read and to show to others.
 However in order to make the csv file that I attached the same as the excel file, you may need to manually set the font and cell format in excel.
 And sometimes it is easier to make changes on excel and we can always save the file as tsv (csv) files.